Internal gravity waves in stratified flows with and without vortical modes: Results

-$\theta_0^*$, $\theta_1^*$, $\theta_2^*$, and $\theta_3^*$ are reported on Figure~\ref{fig:ratioEwaves_khkz}$(c)$-$(d)$.
-We see that they collapse well with the high values of $\Ewaver$ observed at small angles.
-These give evidences that waves at both high and small frequencies are excited in our strongly stratified simulations, and that they can interact by TRI. \\
+$\theta_f$, $\theta_1^*$, $\theta_2^*$, and $\theta_3^*$ are reported on Figure~\ref{fig:ratioEwaves_khkz}$\rm (a)$-$\rm (b)$.
+We see that they reproduce well with the higher values of $\Ewaver$ observed at small angles.
+This agreement suggests that waves at small frequencies are excited by TRI in our strongly stratified simulations.

-The spatiotemporal analysis performed in this subsections allows to give a more precise measure of the dominance of waves in the spectral space at a given $(F_h,\R)$.
-Now we can use the following quantity
+The spatiotemporal analysis performed in this subsection allows to give a more precise measure of the dominance of waves in the spectral space at a given $(F_h,\R)$.
+The total wave energy ratio is defined as

-in order to quantify the dominance of waves for a given simulation, and study its variations in the $(F_h,\R)$ parameters' space, as depicted on Figure~\ref{fig:ratioEwaves_Fh}.
-Consistently with the previous subsections, we observe that removing vortical modes helps to get higher $\Ewaver$, so to get closer to a WWT regime.
-Yet, it is not sufficient since unstratified flows ($F_h \geq 1$) have almost no energy in waves modes (i.e. $\Ewave \ll 1$).
-Increasing the stratification (decreasing $F_h$) is therefore required to reach that goal (Figure~\ref{fig:ratioEwaves_Fh}$(a)$), but it also tends to increases the vortical mode energy (Figure~\ref{fig:global-energy}$(a)$) when they are not artificially removed from the dynamics.
-Figure~\ref{fig:ratioEwaves_Fh}$(b)$ shows that $\Ewaver$ tends to decrease with $\R$ for sufficiently low $F_h$.
+Figure~\ref{fig:ratioEwaves_Fh} shows $\Ewaver$ in the plane $(F_h, \R)$.
+Consistently with the previous subsections, we observe that removing the vortical modes helps to get higher values of $\Ewaver$, and thus, in principle, to get closer to a WWT regime.
+Yet, unstratified flows ($F_h \geq 1$) have almost no energy in waves modes (i.e. $\Ewave \ll 1$), and increasing the stratification (decreasing $F_h$) is required to increase the wave energy ratio (Figures~\ref{fig:ratioEwaves_Fh}$\rm (a)$ and \ref{fig:omega_vs_omegak}), but it also tends to increases the vortical mode energy (Figure~\ref{fig:global-energy}$\rm (a)$) when they are not artificially removed from the dynamics.
+Figure~\ref{fig:ratioEwaves_Fh}$\rm (b)$ shows that $\Ewaver$ tends to decrease with $\R$ for sufficiently low $F_h$.
 This is consistent with the numerical simulations of stratified flows forced by tides \cite{reun_parametric_2018}, which show convincing signatures of a WWT regime at relatively small $\R$ when compared to more usual strongly stratified simulations.
-However, some of our simulations at low $F_h$ and high $\R$ remain affected by hyper-viscosity, which prevent us to draw definitive conclusions on this point.
+Some of our simulations at low $F_h$ and high $\R$ remain affected by hyperviscosity, so $\R$ may not accurately quantify the effect of dissipation in this case.
+However, discarding these simulations from the analysis still leads to the same conclusions.